 Typically two classes of medication are given prior to intubation, a sedating (induction) agent and neuromuscular blocking agent to paralyze the patient.

-Induction agents
+Induction agents for intubation

 - Used to induce a state of sedation, which reduces airway reflexes and facilitates intubation